partim/netdb/README.md

 `netdb.h`.
 The eventual implementation will be cross-platform and perform the correct actions as configured for the particular system.

-For the moment, the crate is too young to be on crates.io.

 ## Usage